 And you can use mind sculpture at any point in the discipline-developing process.

-Whenever you’re facing a plateau that you can’t get past, mind sculpture can help you get there.
+Whenever you’re facing a plateau after stroke, mind sculpture can help you get there.